Country house poem: Examples

 Subsequent country house poems imitated To Penshurst.
-Emilia Lanier's Description of Cookham, however, had in fact been published earlier, in 1611, as a dedicatory verse at the end of her long narrative poem Salve Deus Rex Judaeorum.
-In the Description of Cookham, Lanier pays tribute to her patroness Margaret Clifford, Countess of Cumberland, through a description of her residence as a paradise for literary women.
+Aemilia Lanyer's Description of Cookham, however, had in fact been published earlier, in 1611, as a dedicatory verse at the end of her long narrative poem Salve Deus Rex Judaeorum.
+In the Description of Cookham, Lanyer pays tribute to her patroness Margaret Clifford, Countess of Cumberland, through a description of her residence as a paradise for literary women.
 The estate at Cookham did not actually belong to Margaret Clifford, but was rented for her by her brother while Clifford was undergoing a dispute with her husband.

 "To Richard Cotton, Esq.," composed by Geoffrey Whitney in 1586, which describes Combermere Abbey using the metaphor of a beehive, may be the earliest example.

 Other well-known instances of the genre include Andrew Marvell's Upon Appleton House, which describes Thomas, Lord Fairfax's country house, where Marvell was a tutor between November 1650 and the end of 1652.
 The poem centres on Lord Fairfax's daughter Maria.
 Marvell wrote another country house poem to Lord Fairfax, the lesser-known Upon the Hill and Grove at Bilborough.

 Thomas Carew also wrote two country house poems in the mould of To Penshurst: To Saxham and To My Friend G. N., from Wrest.

 Even closer to the Jonsonian model is a poem by the oldest of the so-called "Sons of Ben", Robert Herrick, A Panegyric to Sir Lewis Pemberton.

 Examples later than the 17th century are rare, but prominent among them might be W. B. Yeats' "In Seven Woods" (1904), "The Wild Swans at Coole" (1919) and more importantly "Coole Park and Ballylee, 1931" (1933).
-All these praised the estate of Lady Augusta Gregory (1852-1932), at Coole Park, near Gort in the west of Ireland.
+All these praised the estate of Lady Augusta Gregory (1852–1932), at Coole Park, near Gort in the west of Ireland.